 Before diving into the specific shortcoming, it's essential to understand the core tenets of conventionalism.
 At its heart, conventionalism asserts that many of the "truths" we hold dear are not objective realities discovered through reason or observation but rather products of social agreement and shared practices.
 These conventions, often implicit and unstated, govern our language, scientific theories, moral codes, and even our perception of reality.

 Think about the rules of grammar.
-Are they inherent properties of the universe?
-No. They are conventions established and maintained by language users to facilitate communication.
+In real terms, are they inherent properties of the universe?
+No. They are conventions established and maintained by language users to make easier communication.
 Similarly, conventionalists argue that scientific theories are not necessarily accurate depictions of an objective world but rather useful tools that help us organize and predict phenomena, their acceptance contingent on their ability to serve these purposes within a particular scientific community.

 The Shortcoming: "Conventionalism struggles to account for the possibility of justified dissent and critical evaluation of established norms."